SruthiSuresh12/viral-vector-cns-tropism/README.md

 This tool addresses the *capsid selection problem*: given a novel or modified AAV capsid sequence, predict its likely tropism profile (CNS, peripheral, or broad) and BBB-crossing capability *before* committing to expensive in vivo validation.
 The approach combines:

-1. **ESM-2 sequence embeddings** (Meta AI, *Science* 2023) — state-of-the-art protein language model capturing deep evolutionary and structural context from sequence alone
+1. **ESM-2 sequence embeddings**  — state-of-the-art protein language model capturing deep evolutionary and structural context from sequence alone
 2. **Multi-label tropism classifier** trained on curated serotype–phenotype data from the literature
 3. **Mutational scanning / in silico saturation mutagenesis** to produce residue-level functional maps of capsid surface
 4. **Interpretability via gradient attribution** (captum) to identify which sequence positions drive tropism predictions